Followers: 303 Million

 Instagram also does a good job of promoting their stories and IGTV show about celebrities, wildlife, and other culturally relevant topics.
 They post original content that highlights upcoming episodes, but the posts read more like a feature story than an advertisement, which sparks more interest in the show.

-National Geographic is a historic magazine that's famous for their credible journalism and compelling storytelling, so in each post's caption, they are able to craft fascinating narratives about the photo or video, usually in a way that spreads awareness for a relevant environmental issue.
+National Geographic is a historic magazine that's famous for their credible journalism and compelling storytelling.
+In each post's caption, they are able to craft fascinating narratives about the photo or video, usually in a way that spreads awareness for a relevant environmental issue.

 Real Madrid is arguably the most popular soccer team in the world, so most of the team's Instagram posts update their massive fan base on scores, highlights, and transactions.

-But the way they attract and engage twice as many Instagram followers compared to other teams with similarly sized fan bases isn't through standard updates.
+But the way they attract and engage twice as many Instagram followers as teams with similar fan bases isn't through standard updates.
 They've built their enormous following by giving their fans an inside look of the team's everyday activities through player takeovers and practice highlights on IGTV.

 Breaking down these barriers between fan and player makes Real Madrid's fan base feel like they actually know their favorite players on a personal level, which develops a more intimate and loyal relationship between the two.

-With plenty of dog, cat, and baby videos, SpongeBob references, and jokes that are almost too relatable, 9GAG has one of the funniest accounts on Instagram.
+With plenty of dog, cat, and baby videos, meme references, and jokes that are almost too relatable, 9GAG has one of the funniest accounts on Instagram.

-Their Instagram stories and Stories Archives engage their audience well too -- they post a ton of polls about topics that everyone has an answer for like “Is soup a food or a beverage?” and “Would you travel to the past or future?”.
+The account's Instagram stories and Stories Archives engage their audience well too -- they post a ton of polls about topics that everyone has an answer for like, “Is soup a food or a beverage?” and “Would you travel to the past or future?”

 Scrolling through NASA's Instagram feed makes you feel a little like an astronaut floating through the depths of space.
 You'll experience intimate views of different planets, constellations, and supernovas in the Milky Way galaxy, all of which are taken by NASA's spacecrafts and Hubble Space Telescope.

-NASA's Instagram stories, stories archive, and IGTV channel also educate their followers about interesting space insights, like the views of the sun and earth, the search for life in space, and NASA's new launches and technology.
+NASA's Instagram Stories and IGTV channel also educate their followers about interesting space insights, like the views of the sun and Earth, the search for life in space, and NASA's new technology launches